xbeat/Machine-Learning/README.md

 Linear Discriminant Analysis (LDA) is a dimensionality reduction and classification technique used in machine learning and statistics.
 It aims to find a linear combination of features that best separates two or more classes of objects or events.
 LDA is particularly useful when dealing with multi-class classification problems and can be used for both dimensionality reduction and classification tasks.

+## Optimizing KMeans Clustering with Approximate Nearest Neighbors

+KMeans Clustering Optimization

+KMeans clustering is a popular unsupervised learning algorithm used for partitioning data into K clusters.
+While effective, it can be computationally expensive for large datasets.
+This presentation explores an optimization technique using approximate nearest neighbors to significantly speed up the KMeans algorithm.

 ## Stacking Ensemble Learning with Python

 Introduction to Stacking in Ensemble Learning